Protohedgehog/open-research-glossary/glossary.md

 * **Self-archiving -** Making a copy of a manuscript available through a personal website, institutional repository, or other repository.
 This often happens in parallel with publication at a journal.

+* **Submission fee -** A fee levied by some publishers for submitting a manuscript to their journals.

 * **Subscription -** A form of business model whereby a fee is paid in order to gain access to a product or service - in this case, the outputs of scholarly research in journals.

 * **Toll access -** A system whereby a fee is required to pass a paywall to access research.

+* **Typesetting -** The composition of text by arranging physical pieces of type or by using software to prepare a version of the text suitable for printing.
+Stored letters and other symbols are retrieved and ordered according to a language's orthography (conventional spelling system of a language) for visual display.

 ### Journal or publication Types